Task #207

 Am re-running the mosaic building script, will review the modified image when it is done.

-Updated by Natalie Robinson almost 12 years ago
+Updated by Natalie Robinson over 12 years ago

 A global 90m product is now available, though the individual pieces have not been mosaiced together due to file size.
 Metadata that is correct for end-use distribution has not yet been prepared.